Is Diet Coke Low FODMAP? A Guide for IBS Sufferers

 Many people with irritable bowel syndrome (IBS) or other digestive sensitivities turn to a low-FODMAP diet to help manage their symptoms.
-Developed by Monash University, this diet helps people identify and eliminate fermentable carbohydrates that contribute to bloating, gas and other digestive discomfort.
-But where does diet coke fit into the equation?
-Is diet coke low FODMAP, and can people following this diet safely consume it?
+Developed by Monash University, this diet helps people identify and eliminate fermentable carbohydrates that contribute to bloating, gas, and other digestive discomfort.
+But where does Diet Coke fit into the equation?
+Is Diet Coke lowin FODMAP, and can people following this diet safely consume it?
 Let’s explore the details.

 Understanding FODMAPs and their Impact on Digestion